jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

 (5) A reporting entity that is a beneficiary institution must— (a) use effective risk-based procedures for handling wire transfers that are not accompanied by all the information specified in subsection (1); and
   (b) consider whether the wire transfers constitute a suspicious transaction.
-(6) Any information obtained by a reporting entity that is an intermediary institution must be maintained by that reporting entity with the wire transfer accompanying the information.
+(6) Any information about the originator obtained by a reporting entity that is an intermediary institution must be provided by that reporting entity to the beneficiary institution as soon as practicable.
 (7) For the purposes of this section, a domestic wire transfer is a wire transfer where the ordering institution, the intermediary institution, and the beneficiary institution are all in New Zealand.

 ### 28 Wire transfers: verification of identity requirements
-(1) The ordering institution must, according to the level of risk involved,— (a) verify the originator's identity so that the reporting entity is satisfied that the information provided under section 27 is current and correct; and
+(1) The ordering institution must, according to the level of risk involved,— (a) verify the originator’s identity so that the reporting entity is satisfied that the information obtained under section 27 is correct; and
   (b) verify any other information prescribed by regulations.
 (2) Verification of the originator's identity must be carried out before the wire transfer is ordered.